abinjacob10/cloud-resume1/README.md

-After the front end was successfully tested. i.e. when abininireland.click was typed and entered in web browser, HTML file was visible, above configuration was moved to **AWS SAM**. **Rest of the IaC was built on the sample hello-world **YAML** template generated when SAM was first initialized in local Ubuntu machine**.
+Front end was successfully tested.
+Success means, visiting abininireland.com in a browser URL tab from anywhere in the world shows the resume written in HTML.
+Till now there was no count feature added.
+All of the above shown configuration was moved to **AWS SAM**. **Rest of the IaC was built on the sample hello-world **YAML** template generated when SAM was first initialized in local Ubuntu machine**.
 Before building and deploying from AWS SAM, IAM for the SAM user was configured to grant permissions for: S3, CloudFront, Route 53, Cloudformation, AWS Certificate Manager, Lambda functions and API gateways.

 - Two separate Lambda functions are used to update and get count from DynamoDB table.
 Each lambda function is invoked by its own API.
 For "get_function" Lambda function, API trigger is (https://jc5qyxzdo8.execute-api.eu-west-1.amazonaws.com/Prod/get).
 For "put_function"(updates the count) Lambda function API trigger is (https://jc5qyxzdo8.execute-api.eu-west-1.amazonaws.com/Prod/put).